 An updated Mineral Resource estimate was prepared as at December 31, 2014, using the previous resource model dated December 31, 2013 minus areas that were mined during 2014.
 RPA also applied new NSR factors and a new incremental NSR cut-off value.
-No drilling has taken place on the property near the areas of known mineralization since the effective date of the previous model (December 31, 2013).
 The latest drill hole used in the current estimate was EX13LP1086.